Introduction: 2-D Puzzle Solver

 Step 4: Preparing Prototype Pieces

-To make our project the most appealing we could for people we were presenting to we used a laser cutter and cut out the pieces of our puzzle.
-In order to do this we needed to make specific kinds of files that our laser cutter could understand.
+To make our project more appealing, we cut out pieces in a laser cutter.
+In order to do this we needed to sketch up simple pieces in Autodesk and convert them into an Adobe PDF.
 Afterwards, we color coded the pieces with construction paper and modified the image code to match the pieces.
 This made the code more understandable.

 Step 5: Writing the Code